ForestOfLight/Canopy-Extension-Example/README.md

 ## How does this work?

-**Canopy** and its extensions all communicate using `scriptevents`!
-The `/scriptevent` command allows for sending strings to Behavior Packs and the `ScriptEventCommandMessage` event allows for recieving them. **Canopy Extensions** use these to communicate with **Canopy** when new rules and commands are added. **Canopy** uses these as well to get rule data, set rule data, and call command callbacks from extensions.
+**Canopy** and its extensions all communicate using scriptevents!
+The vanilla `/scriptevent` command allows for sending strings to Behavior Packs and the `ScriptEventCommandMessage` event allows for recieving them. **Canopy Extensions** use these to communicate with **Canopy** when new rules and commands are added. **Canopy** uses these as well to get rule data, set rule data, and call command callbacks from extensions.

 ## Issues & Suggestions